 Luckily, we have a script to run bulk Trash deletion in just one click.
 That way, you can empty Google Drive’s Trash folder effortlessly.

-CAUTION: The following guide will remove all files inside the Trash folder.
-Make sure there is no important file accidentally deleted because there is no way back.
+CAUTION: The following guide will remove all files inside the Trash folder and there’s no way to recover it.

 How to empty Trash folder in Google Drive